Published on July 20th, 2021 by Bob Ciura

 This article will analyze the investment prospects of SL Green in further detail.

 SL Green is a self-managed REIT that manages, acquires, develops and leases office properties in the New York City Metropolitan area.
 In fact, the trust is the largest owner of office retail estate in New York City, with the majority of properties in midtown Manhattan.
-The trust has a market capitalization of $3.4 billion.
+The trust has a market capitalization of $5.3 billion and is Manhattan’s largest office landlord, with 84 buildings totaling 38 million square feet.

 The location of properties benefits the trust as more technology and financial companies desire centrally located real estate in the area.
 While many think of San Francisco as the technology hub in the U.S., New York City recently became the largest employer in the sector.
 This should allow SL Green an opportunity to capitalize on this growing field with its strategically located properties.